Actindo-AG/Documentation/RetailSuiteAccounting/Operation/05_CancelBooking.md

 # Cancel a booking

-The *Accounting* module allows to cancel bookings in the *BOOKINGS* tab, for example, if an invoice has been mistakenly booked to a wrong account or a booking must be corrected.
+You can cancel a booking, for example, if an invoice has been mistakenly booked to a wrong account or a booking must be corrected.
 Once an invoice has been issued and booked, it cannot be simply deleted for legal reasons.
 The incorrect invoice must be cancelled, recorded as reverse booking in the system, and a new correct booking must be recorded, if necessary.

- The [CANCEL] button in the *BOOKINGS* tab creates a copy of the original booking, the turnover amount is recorded with a negative sign, and, therefore, the open item created by the original booking is automatically cleared in the *OPEN ITEMS* tab.
+When cancelling a posting, a copy of the original posting with the negative turnover amount is created.

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](../Integration/01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](../Integration/04_ManageFiscalYear.md#create-a-fiscal-year).
-- A fiscal year is selected, see [Select fiscal year](./01_SelectFiscalYear.md).
+- A fiscal year has been selected, see [Select fiscal year](./01_SelectFiscalYear.md).
+- At least one posting has been created, see [Create a manual posting](./04_CreateManualBooking.md).

 #### Procedure